gonzalo123/flaskws/README.md

 </body>
 </html>
 ```
 The register_ws function binds SocketIO to our Flask server.
-To allow sending messages outside our Flask application
-we need to create our socketio instance in two different ways.
-To do that I've created this ws.py file.
-Note: I'm using Pydantic for validate the http requests
+To enable sending messages from outside our Flask application, we need to instantiate SocketIO in two different ways.
+For this purpose, I've created a ws.py file.
+Note: I'm using Pydantic to validate the HTTP requests.

 ```python
 import logging